 Dr. Chris McLeod is an Assistant Professor with the Department of Sport Management at the University of Florida.
-He studies sports leagues’ market entry and athletes’ work, development, and conditions of employment with a special focus on the aspirational nature of work in the sport industry.
-He developed the concept of a human capital ecosystem in research on new leagues in the United States (e.g. Major League Rugby, National Pro Fastpitch, National Women’s Hockey League, Premier Lacrosse League).
-He is currently leading a team of researchers that use a mix of cutting edge analytics and qualitative methods to examine whether and why athletes’ overestimate their chances of "making it."
+He studies athletes' work, development, and employment conditions with a focus on athlete-centric approaches.
+Based on research with new leagues in the United States, he created the concept of a human capital ecosystem (e.g., Major League Rugby, National Pro Fastpitch, National Women's Hockey League, Premier Lacrosse League).
+He is currently leading a team of researchers that use a mix of analytics and qualitative methods to examine whether athletes overestimate their chances of "making it."
 His goal is to create a theory helping athletes make excellent decisions about their careers, contracts, and human capital investments.

-Dr. McLeod has published research in top peer-reviewed sport journals such as Journal of Sport Management, Sport Management Review, Sociology of Sport Journal, Journal of Sports Economics, and Journal of Sport and Social Issues, among others.
-He is also an advisor to More Than Baseball, an organization dedicated to improving pay and working conditions of minor league baseball players.
-He has conducted research to help More Than Baseball understand players’ needs and to help them flourish.
+He has published research in top peer-reviewed sport journals such as Journal of Sport Management, Sport Management Review, Sociology of Sport Journal, Journal of Sports Economics, and Journal of Sport and Social Issues.
+He also advises More Than Baseball, an organization dedicated to improving minor league baseball players' pay and working conditions.
+They have conducted research to better serve players’ needs and to help them flourish.
 He is interested in working with other athlete-led and worker-led organizations.

-Dr. McLeod is from Aotearoa/New Zealand and enjoys playing all sports
+He is from Aotearoa/New Zealand and enjoys playing all sports.

 He is also accepting doctoral students starting Fall 2022.
 If you have research experience, are intrinsically motivated, share his research interests, and love to read, please email him.